AhmedHossam555/Ecommerce/README.md

 * Product filtering by category.
 * Zoom in functionality in product details page.
 * Add products to cart or wishlist.
-* Lazy loading of modules.
+* Lazy loading of Components.
 * Checkout products.

 # Build With